Illegal Tobacco and Alcohol

 Where licensed premises are found to be selling illegal tobacco and alcohol, they are at risk of losing their licence as well as facing prosecution.
-This is a tactic which the City Council has successfully used in the past with 5 of the off-licences losing their licences to sell alcohol after hearings before Licensing Committee.
+This is a tactic which the City Council has successfully used in the past with some 7 Reviews resulting the revocation of licences of 5 premises and the suspensions for a period of three months of a further 2 premises after hearings before Licensing Committee.

 Keep it Out is the campaign for 'North of England tackling Illegal tobacco for Better Health' programme which Fresh Smoke Free North East has led since 2009.
 Since its launch, the region has had success in reducing the volume of illegal tobacco bought by 39%, and the number of smokers buying illegal tobacco has fallen by 10%.
 This is estimated to have saved around £36 million duty and tax.
 The overall national market has shown a massive decline by half in the last decade thanks to major national and international action.

-In the period between April and October 2019 we seized 100,000 cigarettes and 15 Kg's of hand-rolling tobacco as part of operational work with our partners.
+In the period between March 2019 and April 2020 we seized 500,000 cigarettes and 40 Kg's of hand-rolling tobacco as part of operational work with our partners.

 Spotting illegal tobacco

 popular brand or foreign brand names such as Raquel or Jin Ling